Jaime Sin: Early life

-Sin was born on August 31, 1928, in New Washington, Aklan, on the island of Panay to Juan Sin, a merchant of Chinese descent, and Máxima Lachica, an ethnic Aklanon.
-"Jim" as he was known, was his mother's favorite.
-As the 14th of 16 children he was painfully thin, asthmatic child, who often used to cuddle up between his parents to sleep at night.
+Sin was born on August 31, 1928, in New Washington, Aklan (then a part of Capiz), on the island of Panay, to Juan Sin, a merchant of Chinese descent, and Máxima Lachica, an ethnic Aklanon.
+"Jim", as he was known, was his mother's favorite.
+As the 14th of 16 children, he was a painfully thin, asthmatic child, who often used to cuddle up between his parents to sleep at night.
 When he asked his nurse why his mother lavished such attention on him, he was told it was because he was "the weakest and ugliest of the brood".

 Life as a priest

 Early priesthood

-He left his childhood home and his family to study in St. Vincent Ferrer Seminary, and was ordained a priest of the Archdiocese of Jaro on April 3, 1954.
+Sin left his childhood home and his family to study in St. Vincent Ferrer Seminary, and was ordained a priest of the Archdiocese of Jaro on April 3, 1954.
 He was the first rector of St. Pius X Seminary in Lawaan Hills, Roxas City, Capiz, serving from 1957 to 1967.
-On February 29, 1960, he was named Domestic Prelate (now called honorary prelate, with the title of Monsignor).
+On February 29, 1960, Sin was named Domestic Prelate (now called honorary prelate, with the title of Monsignor).

 Bishop of Obba

-He was appointed auxiliary bishop of Jaro on February 10, 1967, and was consecrated bishop of the titular see of Obba on March 18 of that year.
+Sin was appointed auxiliary bishop of Jaro on February 10, 1967, and was consecrated bishop of the titular see of Obba on March 18 of that year.